 A few sheep escape by leaping over the four-foot log fence with the ease of a gazelle, only to be yanked back into the enclosure, defeated.
 Others leap into the pen and then look around befuddled as if wondering, what did I just do?

-During my two-week summer adventure in the Altai Mountains of Mongolia, I’ve seen this spectacle of horns and hooves many times.
-It’s one of the chores assigned to women and children, though sometimes the men chip in to tie up the animals, but never the milking.
+During my two-week summer adventure in the Altai Mountains of western Mongolia, I’ve seen this spectacle of horns and hooves many times.
+It’s one of the chores assigned to the women and children, though sometimes the men chip in to tie up the animals, but never the milking.

-The teat-pulling task doesn’t stop with the goats and sheep, they’re just the beginning.
+The teat-pulling task doesn’t stop with their goats and sheep, they’re just the beginning.
 Whenever I visit a family’s ger, the women and children always seem to be just finished with milking, in the middle of milking, or on the cusp of milking.
 They milk the cows once a day, the herds of goats and sheep twice, and lactating mares every two hours.

 On the whole, a Kazakh’s diet consists of meat and dairy products.
 There’s no agriculture to speak of.
-As nomads they live hundreds of miles from the nearest town or grocery store.
+As nomads, they live hundreds of miles from the nearest town or grocery store.
 They slaughter their own livestock and practically everything else they make is derived from milk.
-They make their own bread, butter and yogurt, plus a variety of hard cheeses they produce by the truck load and store for the winter.
+They make their own bread, butter, and yogurt, plus a variety of hard cheeses they produce by the truckload and store for the winter.